AvantiiM/EcoApp/README.md

 * Toggle

 - [ ] Stats
-* Reading List
+* Show categories DONE
-* Toggle Completed/Incompleted Series
+* Show Eco stats as user completes more tasks from the tasks to do screen

 ### 3. Navigation